grant-humphries/dev-near-light-rail/README.md

     foot_permissions(!foot!, !access!, !highway!, !indoor!)
     ```
 * Repeat the previous two steps of for the 'To-From' row in the 'Evaluators' dialog
-* Optionally create a second Network Attribute that tabulates walk minutes using the following inputs: length is assumed to be in feet and walk speed is 3 miles per hour in this case
+* Optionally create a second Network Attribute that tabulates walk minutes using the inputs below (use the snippet below for the field in both the 'From-To' and 'To-From' directions).
+This attribute returns walking times assuming that the pedestrian is traveling at 3 mph:
 	* `Name`: 'walk_minutes'
 	* `Type`: Cost
-	* `Units`: leave as 'Unknown', see below for details
+	* `Units`: Minutes
 	* `Data Type`: Double
 	* `Use by Default`: False (unchecked)
+    * `Parser`: Python
 	* Pre-Logic Script Code:
     ```py
     def walk_minutes(length):